stustanet/stustanet-website/README.md

 The website generated from the sources in this repository using [Hugo](https://gohugo.io/).
 To preview the results of your changes, [install Hugo locally](https://gohugo.io/getting-started/installing).

+### Repo Structure

+The base HTML can be found in `layouts/_default/baseof.html`.
+All styles are in `static/main.css`.

+All content is generated from the markdown files in `content/`.

 ### Workflow
 1. [Fork this repository](https://gitlab.stusta.de/stustanet/stustanet-website/forks/new)
 2. Clone your repository locally: `cd` into the parent directory of where the files should be saved, then run `git clone https://gitlab.stusta.de/<your username>/stustanet-website.git` (Or use your favorite Git GUI).
 Afterwards `cd stustanet-website`.